trimstray/nginx-admins-handbook/doc/RULES.md

 # Base Rules

+These are the basic set of rules to keep NGINX in good condition.

 - **[⬆ Base Rules (14)](https://github.com/trimstray/nginx-admins-handbook#toc-base-rules-2)**
   * [Organising Nginx configuration](#beginner-organising-nginx-configuration)
   * [Format, prettify and indent your Nginx code](#beginner-format-prettify-and-indent-your-nginx-code)